Georgetown-IR-Lab/QuickUMLS/README.md

 Where:

 - `quickumls_fp` is the directory where the QuickUMLS data files are installed.
-- `overlapping_criteria` (default: "score") is the criteria used to deal with overlapping concepts; choose "score" if the matching score of the concepts should be consider first, "length" if the longest should be considered first instead.
+- `overlapping_criteria` (optional, default: "score") is the criteria used to deal with overlapping concepts; choose "score" if the matching score of the concepts should be consider first, "length" if the longest should be considered first instead.
-- `threshold` (default: 0.7) is the minimum similarity value between strings.
+- `threshold` (optional, default: 0.7) is the minimum similarity value between strings.
-- `similarity_name` (default: "jaccard") is the name of similarity to use.
+- `similarity_name` (optional, default: "jaccard") is the name of similarity to use.
 Choose between "dice", "jaccard", "cosine", or "overlap".
-- `window` (default: 5) is the maximum number of tokens to consider for matching.s
+- `window` (optional, default: 5) is the maximum number of tokens to consider for matching.s
-- `accepted_semtypes` (default: see `constants.py`) is the set of UMLS semantic types concepts should belong to.
+- `accepted_semtypes` (optional, default: see `constants.py`) is the set of UMLS semantic types concepts should belong to.
 Semantic types are identified by the letter "T" followed by three numbers (e.g., "T131", which identifies the type *"Hazardous or Poisonous Substance"*).
 See [here](https://metamap.nlm.nih.gov/Docs/SemanticTypes_2013AA.txt) for the full list.

 To use the matcher, simply call